deeplook/sparklines/README.rst

 And Roger Allen provides an even `shorter spark.py
 <https://gist.githubusercontent.com/rogerallen/1368454/raw/b17e96b56ae881621a9f3b1508ca2e7fde3ec93e/spark.py>`_.

-But since it is so small and easy to code in Python we can add a few nice extra features I was missing, like:
+But since it is so short and easy to code in Python we can add a few nice extra features I was missing, like:

 - increasing resolution with multiple output lines per sparkline